 Termite Bait Stations Barrier (Termite Baiting)

 Firstly The In Ground baiting stations are installed around the house approximately every 3 metres.
 You Then fill the stations with sleeves of eucalyptus timbers which termites show more favour towards.
-You Monitor the stations every 4 to 6 weeks by a trained technician looking for termite activity.
-If and when Termites are found, you add a Bait to the stations and this starts the culling process of termites taking the bait back to the colony.
+You Monitor the termite barrier stations every 4 to 6 weeks by a trained technician looking for termite activity.
+If and when Termites are found.
+You add a Bait to the stations and this starts the culling process of termites taking the bait back to the colony.
 The low toxic bait breaks down the termites exoskeleton and they simply perish.
-Around your home The Termite Bait Stations are installed in concrete and earth (garden and lawn).
-The units are roughly 20cm high and 10cm wide and sit neatly inline with the garden soil, lawn or concrete.
+Around your home The Termite barrier Bait Stations are installed in concrete and earth (garden and lawn).
+The units are roughly 20 cm high and 10cm wide and sit neatly inline with the garden soil, lawn or concrete.
 You must install the stations at no more than 3 meters apart.
 This is the interception zone.

 PROTECTION that is less toxic than salt

 This eco-friendly Termite Bait uses a termite bait containing less than ¼ of a gram of an active ingredient.
 Also this ingredient is less toxic than table salt.
 The active ingredient has a I.G.R ( insect growth regulator) which inhibits chitin to grow which stops the termite growing its outer shell back.
 Without their outer shell the termites dehydrate and the colony breaks down.
 The actives are Hexaflumuron (Sentricon termite barrier Baiting System) and Chlorfluazuron (Exterra termite barrier Baiting system)